AG-WDS/MSSVT/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE) [![PyTorch](https://img.shields.io/badge/PyTorch-2.0+-ee4c2c.svg)](https://pytorch.org/)

-# ⚠ DATA and CODE Usage
+# ⚠ DATA & CODE Usage
 > [!IMPORTANT]
 > **Restrictions:** The dataset and code are restricted to validation and comparative analysis.
 Any use of this data for independent publications is prohibited in the absence of additional licensing or permissions.